Conventional Artificial Lift for Horizontal Wells

 Big Bore GARP

 The cost to install the equipment depends on numerous factors such as depth, casing size, and existing production equipment and facilities.
-The down-hole equipment costs for a GARP Lite installation can be as low as $20K.
+The down-hole equipment costs for the Bi-Flow Sump Gas Separator Assembly can be as low as $6000 and a GARP® Lite installation can be as low as $15K.
 Call your GARP Services representative for a quote.

 GARP will increase production from the wellbore, but only up to the limit of the down-hole pump.
 Therefore, the ability to separate out gas from the liquids often is over the capacity of the pump to lift the liquids from the well.
 Call a GARP Services representative for an analysis of your well.
 Every well is different.
 Send us your PI/IPR curve or historic production data (oil, water, gas) for each well and we will analyze the data to determine if GARP can help.
 We have seen rate increases up to 20 fold and reserve increases over 35% of the cumulative oil and gas produced to date.